google/highway/g3doc/quick_reference.md

-    Dup128VecFromValues returns the following values in each 128-bit block of the result, with `t0` in the least-significant (lowest-indexed) lane of each 128-bit block and `tK` in the most-signifiant (highest-indexed) lane of each 128-bit block: `{t0, t1, ..., tK}`
+    Dup128VecFromValues returns the following values in each 128-bit block of the result, with `t0` in the least-significant (lowest-indexed) lane of each 128-bit block and `tK` in the most-significant (highest-indexed) lane of each 128-bit block: `{t0, t1, ..., tK}`

 ### Getting/setting lanes